pthippeswamy/AzStorageDiscoveryScripts/README.md

 ---
 page_type: sample
-name: AzProjectName
+name: AzStorageProjectName
 topic: sample
 description: |
-  AzProjectName is a sample application designed to ......
+  AzStorageProjectName is a sample application designed to ......
 COMPLETE THE DESCRIPTION - Use the same description to edit the repository description.
 languages:
   - csharp
 products:
   - azure
+  - azure-storage
   - azure-blob-storage
 urlFragment: update-this-to-unique-url-stub
 ---

-# Azure Storage & SWS Open Source Repo Template
+# Azure Storage Open Source Repo Template

 This repository is a template to guide developers who want to release open-source projects under Microsoft’s Organizations, specifically for Azure.
 Update the README header and remove instructions.
 <!--